TacoTuesdayX/LocalProach/LocalProach/frontend/README.md

-#Web Application Template

-A very basic project template using node.js, express, ejs, bootstrap and firebase.
+Web application using node.js, ejs, and potentially firebase.